ottogroup/schedoscope/README.md

 ## News

+###### 05/08/2018 - Release 0.10.2

+We have released Version 0.10.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+We have changed the materialization logic of `materializeOnce` views such that they no longer ask their child views to materialize if the `materializeOnce` views have been materialized already.
+This improves performance.

 ###### 04/24/2018 - Release 0.10.1

 We have released Version 0.10.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).